-Origins & Development of Caste
+The Development of Caste

-- During the Mauryan Empire and Ashoka's reign, Brahmins lived as a depressed class for the nearly 140 years.
-In 185 B.C., Pushyamitra Sunga of the Samvedi Brahmin clan murdered Ashoka's grandson and replaced Buddhism as the state religion with a new form of theistic "Hindu" devotionalism - Ambedkar - Karma is not understood as either ritual action as in Brahmanism or ascetic action as in the Upanisads (nor intentional action as in Buddhism), but rather selfless action in fulfilling one's caste duty as an act of devotion or love (bhakti) towards God (Brahma). - New religious texts were written in this period to legitimize and enforce the caste system, such as the Code of Manu (Manu Smṛti) and the Bhagavadgītā.
+- System grew in Northeast India among the new monarchies (500 B.C.) to subjugate conquered peoples, especially forest tribes that had resisted sedentary agriculture and who are thought to have become the first untouchables. - During the Mauryan Empire and Ashoka's reign, Brahmins lived as a depressed class for the nearly 140 years.
+In 185 B.C., Pushyamitra Sunga of the Samvedi Brahmin clan murdered Ashoka's grandson and replaced Buddhism as the state religion with a new form of theistic "Hindu" devotionalism (Ambedkar) - Karma is not understood as either ritual action as in Brahmanism or ascetic action as in the Upaniṣads (nor intentional action as in Buddhism), but rather selfless action in fulfilling one's caste duty as an act of devotion or love (bhakti) towards God (Brahma). - New religious texts were written in this period to legitimize and enforce the caste system, such as the Code of Manu (Manu Smṛti) and the Bhagavadgītā.